Brand Name Rifadin Common Name rifampin

 Birth control: Rifampin can reduce the effectiveness of hormonal birth control, which may lead to unplanned pregnancy.
 Women who may become pregnant while taking rifampin should use another or a second method of birth control.

 Red-orange discolouration: Rifampin causes substances produced by the body, such as stools, urine, tears, and sweat, to be coloured red-orange.
-This discoloration can cause contact lenses to become permanently stained.
+This discolouration can cause contact lenses to become permanently stained.

 Liver function: Rifampin can cause liver failure, which has in some cases caused death.
 This may be more likely to occur if you already have decreased liver function.
 Liver disease or reduced liver function may also cause this medication to build up in the body, causing side effects.
 If you have liver problems, discuss with your doctor how this medication may affect your medical condition, how your medical condition may affect the dosing and effectiveness of this medication, and whether any special monitoring is needed.
 Your doctor may want to test your liver function regularly with blood tests while you are taking this medication.